 “When the tide went out, the table was set.”

-The heart of our community is now centred on Burrard Inlet, between Maplewood Flats and Deep Cove in North Vancouver.
-But traditional use studies and archaeological evidence show our ancestors occupied a vast area, about 1,865 square kilometres (190,000 hectares).
+The heart of our community is now centred on səlilwət (Burrard Inlet), between Maplewood Flats and Deep Cove in North Vancouver, but traditional use studies and archaeological evidence show our Ancestors occupied a vast area, about 1,865 square kilometres (190,000 hectares).
 Our traditional territory encompasses wilderness watersheds northwards to Mount Garibaldi, Coquitlam Lake in the east, and Howe Sound to the west.

-We never ceded or relinquished our responsibility for this territory.
-But its resources have been exploited and damaged through industrialization and urbanization.
-Our nation holds Aboriginal title over what is now a highly urbanized area, which we share with many private and public interests.
+We never ceded or relinquished our responsibility for this territory, but its resources have been exploited and damaged through industrialization and urbanization.
+Our Nation holds Indigenous title over what is now a highly urbanized area, which we share with many private and public interests.
 Our land claim under the treaty process is complex for this reason; nevertheless, we:

-- Assert our constitutionally protected Aboriginal rights over our traditional territory
+- Assert our constitutionally protected Indigenous rights over our traditional territory.

 Our birthright and obligation as Tsleil-Waututh people is to care for the lands and waters of our territory to ensure future generations can thrive here.